GabrielSGoncalves/astronomer_airflow_dag_authoring_study_guide/README.md

 ## TO DO LIST:
-- Brief introduction of the purpose of the tutorial, mention Astronomer DAG Authoring course and DAG 101 white pages

 - Explain to deploy Airflow using Docker Compose locally and compare it to Astro CLI
 - How to use Airflow REST API to do stuff
 - Describe Registry and add a few pictures